kanatohodets/failure-mode/README.md

     GET /images

 ### Containers
-Note: all <container id>s may be shortened to anything unambiguous.
-3-5 characters usually does it.
+Note: any `<container id>` may be shortened to anything unambiguous, just like when using the docker client.

 See running containers: